cisagov/ScubaGear/baselines/exo.md

 ### Policies
 #### MS.EXO.14.1v1
 A spam filter SHALL be enabled.
-The filtering solution selected SHOULD offer services comparable to the native spam filtering offered by
+The filtering solution selected SHOULD offer services comparable to the native spam filtering offered by Microsoft.
-  Microsoft.
-- _Rationale:_ TODO
+- _Rationale:_ Spam is a constant threat as junk mail can reduce user productivity, fill up mailboxes unnecessarily, and in some cases include malicious links or attachments.
+Filtering out spam reduces the workload burden on users, prevents filling up user mailboxes with junk mail, and reduces exposure to potentially malicious content.
 - _Last modified:_ June 2023

 #### MS.EXO.14.2v1
 Spam and high confidence spam SHALL be moved to either the junk email folder or the quarantine folder.
-- _Rationale:_ TODO
+- _Rationale:_ Spam is a constant threat as junk mail can reduce user productivity, fill up mailboxes unnecessarily, and in some cases include malicious links or attachments.
+Moving spam messages to a separate junk or quarantine folder helps users filter out spam while still giving them the ability to review messages, as needed, in case a message is filtered incorrectly.
 - _Last modified:_ June 2023

 #### MS.EXO.14.3v1
 Allowed senders MAY be added, but allowed domains SHALL NOT be added.
-- _Rationale:_ TODO
+- _Rationale:_ Legitimate emails may be incorrectly filtered by spam protections.
+Adding allowed senders is an acceptable method of combating these false positives.
+Allowing an entire domain, especially a common domain like office.com, however, provides for a large number of potentially unknown users to bypass spam protections.
 - _Last modified:_ June 2023

 ### Resources